DMM TOC > 200 Commercial Mail Letters, Cards, Flats and Parcels > 250 Parcel Select|

 b.
 Pieces must be entered by the mailer at the postal facility where the carrier delivers the parcels (delivery unit) as defined in 253.4.1.1.

 c.
 If the delivery unit serves more than one 5-digit ZIP Code, the pieces must be separated by 5-digit ZIP Code when unloaded, unless prepared as optional 5-digit scheme sacks or pallets.
-Refer to the Drop Shipment Product available from the National Customer Support Center (see 608.8.1) to determine the location of the delivery unit, whether it serves more than one 5-digit ZIP Code, and whether it can handle pallets.
+Refer to the Drop Shipment Product available at the USPS FAST Web site: https://fast.usps.com to determine the location of the delivery unit, whether it serves more than one 5-digit ZIP Code, and whether it can handle pallets.

 4.1.3 Sacking and Labeling